microsoft/genaiscript/packages/whitepaper/gptools-wp.1pager.md

-# gptools: AI-Enhanced Workflows for Teams
+# genaiscript: AI-Enhanced Workflows for Teams

-gptools is a framework that empowers teams, including non-developers, to create and use AI-enhanced scripts to support their workflows.
+genaiscript is a framework that empowers teams, including non-developers, to create and use AI-enhanced scripts to support their workflows.
 The framework leverages foundation models (specifically LLMs) to enable a new kind of scripting that combines traditional code and natural language.

 ## Key Objectives and Technical Elements

-The main objectives of gptools are to improve automation, collaboration, and accessibility in the creation, understanding, and maintenance of complex artifacts.
-The key elements of the gptools framework are:
+The main objectives of genaiscript are to improve automation, collaboration, and accessibility in the creation, understanding, and maintenance of complex artifacts.
+The key elements of the genaiscript framework are:

-- **gptools**: Scripts that integrate traditional code and natural language, leveraging foundation models in their execution.
+- **genaiscript**: Scripts that integrate traditional code and natural language, leveraging foundation models in their execution.
-- **gpspecs**: Natural language documents that instantiate gptools in a particular context.
+- **gpspecs**: Natural language documents that instantiate genaiscript in a particular context.
-- **gpvm**: A framework and runtime system that executes gpspecs and gptools.
+- **gpvm**: A framework and runtime system that executes gpspecs and genaiscript.
-- **VS Code extension**: Supporting seamless user interaction with gptools.
+- **VS Code extension**: Supporting seamless user interaction with genaiscript.

-The gptools framework is designed to be modular and reusable, allowing for easier understanding and customization by non-developers.
-It enables users to author and maintain gpspecs and gptools at various levels of expertise, from professional developers to non-developers.
+The genaiscript framework is designed to be modular and reusable, allowing for easier understanding and customization by non-developers.
+It enables users to author and maintain gpspecs and genaiscript at various levels of expertise, from professional developers to non-developers.

 ## Heilmeier Catechism